seynur/blog/_posts/2024-07-18-tuning-correlation-searches-that-use-ML-toolkit-in-practice.md

 #### Custom
-The search was executed with time filter both from 4 hours ago to 1 hour ago, 8 days ago to 1 day ago and from 31 days ago to 1 day ago with hourly data, resulting in **Figure 2** all together as a table.
-Also, all spls, and all results can be found below (**Figure 3**, **Figure 4**, **Figure 5**) individually.
+The search was executed with a time filter from 4 hours ago to 1 hour ago, 8 days ago to 1 day ago, and from 31 days ago to 1 day ago with hourly data, resulting in **Figure 2** all together as a table.
+Also, all SPL queries and all results can be found below (**Figure 3**, **Figure 4**, **Figure 5**) individually.
 There is a slight difference between the upper bound values in both searches.
 It cannot be said which SPL is way better than the other due to a lack of information about different causes such as the behavioral pattern of the events or the importance of the event's signatures.
 For instance, "Custom Attack Type 1001" is counted as 1 in the last 1 hour.
-All upper bound values are valid, except the one that searches the last 4 hours of data, for which there is no data for that signature in this time period.
+All upper bound values are valid, except the one that searches the last 4 hours of data, for which there is no data for that signature in this period.
 If the last 4 hours filter is selected, this signature will not be seen in this table.
 Besides, there are different results for 4 hours (101 event counts), 7 days (3 event counts), and 30 days (2 event counts) filters.
-This differences are the main point that I want to share.
+These differences are the main point that I want to share.

 | ![screenshot](/assets/img/blog/2024-07-18-new-filter-all-in-one.webp) |
 |:--:|